tatlikazan-rv/tatlikazan-rv.github.io/README.md

 ### Developing Systems for Trustworthy Medical Question Answering (ongoing)

-I am currently developing a local-hosted (opt. cloud-hosted) Perplexity like Generative AI(NLP-RAG) app for medical research/consumer questions, based on scientific articles.
+I have developed a local-hosted (opt. cloud-hosted) Perplexity like Generative AI(NLP-RAG) app for medical research/consumer questions, based on scientific articles.
 It focuses on privacy and interpretability.
 It can handle 20 million research papers.

-Example UI for Model/Method Comparisons:
+UI Example for Model/Method Comparisons:

 <img src="https://tatlikazan-rv.github.io/assets/files/tMQA/ScreenRecMT.gif">